England Ireland Find Havens

 Image: Michael Harpur

 Beyond Town Quay, the river is dominated by large container docks on its northeast shore and industrial docks to the southwest.
-Maintain a careful watch for ships manoeuvring off the Western Docks or intending on using a turning circle located close northwest of Town Quay.
-There is ample water close outside the ‘Cracknore’ port hand buoy Oc.
-R. 8s and series of ‘Swinging Ground’ port marks if a ship happens to be manoeuvring.
+Maintain a careful watch for ships manoeuvring off the Western Docks or intending to use a turning circle located close northwest of Town Quay.
+There is ample water close outside the 'Cracknore' port hand buoy Oc.
+R. 8s and series of 'Swinging Ground' port marks if a ship happens to be manoeuvring.

-At high water there is also the option to step out of the deep water channel and into The Marchwood Channel, opening to the south ‘Cracknore’, to evade ships and take advantage of a slight cut.
-Marchwood Channel’s depths range from 2.3 metres to 3.2 after Marchwood Basin.
+At high water, there is also the option to step out of the deep water channel and into The Marchwood Channel, opening to the south 'Cracknore', to evade ships and take advantage of a slight cut.
+Marchwood Channel's depths range from 2.3 metres to 3.2 after Marchwood Basin.
 Its western end has as little as 0.4 metres LAT and is full of Marchwood Yacht Club moorings that a transiting vessel has to worm its way through.

 Marchwood Yacht Club pontoon